PS-Wizard/School/Distributed_Systems/w1/workshop.md

 ***++When you try to run it with 4 or more processes, it probably runs and appears to work, but never ends.
 You will have to end with &quot;Ctrl-C&quot;.
 Why do you think it doesn't end when you run it with more than 3 processes?
 Change it so that it will work with any number of processes.++***

-It never ends because the root thread `0` sends messages to `Ranks: {1,2}`, those 2 work fine; buuut the last process `Rank: 3` waits for a message From the root thread `0`: which never happens.
+It never ends because the root thread `0` sends messages to `Ranks: {1,2}`, those 2 work fine; but the last process `Rank: 3` waits for a message From the root thread `0`:

 `MPI_Recv(&number, 1, MPI_INT, 0, 0, MPI_COMM_WORLD, MPI_STATUS_IGNORE);`

+which never happens. `MPI_Recv` is a blocking operation so it just ... blocks.

 ==The Fix?==
 ```c